lukaabra/movies-application/README.md

 **Repository's** only duty is to get data from the database.
 The Service and Controller don't care how it's done, they just expect it to be correct.
 This allows to switch databases without needing to refactor a lot of objects.

 Testing has been done using Jest.
 The testing is split into two suites, unit testing the Service object and black-box testing the API (Controller).

+Postgres is used for data storage.
+It's hosted on ElephantSQL and connected remotely.

 ### Front-End